Groups, Orders, and Dynamics: General Properties

 which holds for any finite subsets $A,B$ of the integers (this is an easy exercise).
 In this regard, it is worth mentioning that this readily extends to finite subsets of left-orderable groups.
 Indeed, modulo multiplying $B$ on the right by the largest possible element of type $h^{-1}$, where $h \in B$, we may assume that $id$ is the smallest element of $B$.
 Then, if we order the elements in $A$ (resp. $B$) in the form $g_1 \prec \ldots \prec g_n$ (resp. $id = h_1 \prec \ldots \prec h_m$), we have

 Less trivially, (\ref{kem}) still holds for finite subsets of torsion-free groups, as it was proved by Kemperman in \cite{kemperman}.

 \begin{thm} \end{thm}

-{\bf Proof.} To begin with, notice that the claim of the theorem trivially holds if either $|A|$ or $|B|$ equals 1.
+{\bf Proof.} First note that the claim of the theorem trivially holds if either $|A|$ or $|B|$ equals 1.
 Moreover, changing $A$ by $g^{-1} A$ and $B$ by $B h^{-1}$ for $g \in A$ and $h \in B$, we reduce the general case to that where $id \in A \cap B$.
-Assume for a contradiction that $A,B$ are finite subsets that do not satisfy (\ref{kem}) and for which the value of $m := |AB|$ is minimal, that of $n :=|A| + |B|$ is maximal while attaining $m$, and that of $|A|$ is maximal while attaining both $m,n$ (the extremal properties being realized among subsets containing $id$).
+Assume for a contradiction that $A,B$ are finite subsets that do not satisfy (\ref{kem}) and for which the value of $m := |AB|$ is minimal, that of $n :=|A| + |B|$ is maximal while $|AB| = m$, and that of $|A|$ is maximal while $|AB|=m$ and $|A|+|B|=n$ (the extremal properties being realized among subsets containing $id$).

 As $id \!\in\!
 A \cap B$, we also have

 Hence, $|A \cap B| \geq 2$.
 Let $H$ be the subsemigroup generated by $A \cap B$.
 We consider two different cases.

 \vsp\vsp